Skip to main content

 Capabilities:

-• using strings as conditions (search by substring)
+• use of strings as conditions (search by string inclusion)

-• using your own verification functions, which receive data and response headers
+• use of custom check functions, to which data and response headers are passed

-• you can specify several different types of conditions at once
+• multiple different types of conditions can be set at once

-• for logical negation, put the condition in an array, i.e. check_content: ['xxxx', [/yyyy/]] means that the request will be considered successful if the received data contains the substring xxxx and at the same time the regular expression /yyyy/ does not find matches on the page
+• for logical negation, place the condition in an array, i.e., check_content: ['xxxx', [/yyyy/]] means that the request will be considered successful if the received data contains the substring xxxx and at the same time the regular expression /yyyy/ does not find matches on the page

-Example (the comments indicate what is needed for the request to be considered successful):
+Example (comments indicate what is needed for the request to be considered successful):

 let response = yield this.request('GET', set.query, {}, {